sverkerEsriSE/resource-proxy-tokens/README.md

 * *httpBasicAuth* : can be *true* or *false* - indicates if the password uses http basic auth.
 Specify **username** and **password** also
 * *forceHttp* : if your site is https only, but you want to access services which are http only, and AGOL or Portal keeps rewriting the url with https
 * *wmsResourceRewrite* : set to *true* if the GetCapabilites provides OnlineResource URL:s which also requires the same http basic auth as the GetCapabilities request
+* *changeEncodingToUTF8* : set to *true* if you are getting weird characters in ArcMap instead of swedish characters like å,ä,ö
 * *flipWmsBboxCoords* : set to *true* if you are using a WMS/WMTS which sends the bounding box coordinates in the wrong order (you get no tiles loading in AGOL)

 ### Standard parameters from the Esri resource-proxy version